 - a) Revenues from city, county and state sources; - b) Revenues from private organizations; - c) Individual contributions not tied to receiving service; - d) United Way revenues; - e) Revenue sharing; - f) Volunteer services, space, consultants, and any sources. - 3.
-Program Income This column reflects the anticipated amount of funding or earnings to be received by the provider during the contract period from the following: client contributions for service, other individual donations, fund raising activities in the name of the program, rents, payments and residuals to the program for use of facilities, interest, etc.
+Program Income: This column reflects the anticipated amount of funding or earnings to be received by the provider during the contract period from the following: client contributions for service, other individual donations rents, payments and residuals to the program for use of facilities, interest, etc.

-Program income received as a direct result of the program must be used for costs directly related to that program and shall be spent before the SOURCEWISE funds are applied.
+Program income received as a direct result of the program must be used for costs directly related to that program and shall be spent before Sourcewise funds are applied.
 It cannot be used to meet the local match requirement.

-4. Other Resources - This column reflects any other cash or in-kind governmental (public) or private resources (United Way, foundation grants, etc.), which are used in the program.
+4. Other Resources: This column reflects any other cash or in-kind governmental (public) or private resources (United Way, foundation grants, etc.), which are used in the program.